 Due to the temperature sensitivity of the material, the manufacturer doesn't recommend using an electric blanket or heating pad with your mattress.
 You should also avoid conventional mattress pads or mattress covers as they can affect the pressure-relieving benefits (although they won't hurt the mattress or void the warranty).
 Your mattress should also never be flipped, as it has a one-sided design.

-For Tempur-Pedic pillows, fluff them by simply rolling them up like a sleeping bag and then let go and repeat with the other side.
+For Tempur-Pedic pillows, fluff them by simply rolling them up like a sleeping bag, let go and repeat with the other side.
 If you have regular pillow covers, you can remove them as you did with the mattress cover and wash them in cold water and line dry.
 Note, however, that the cover for the GrandPillow by Tempur-Pedic is dry clean only.
 Any additional questions about mattress or pillow care can be sent via the Tempur-Pedic Customer Service link on their website, Tempurpedic.com.

 If you aren't concerned about voiding the warranty or if the spill or stain on your mattress is so horrendous that the manufacturer's care instructions can't help, you might consider some alternatives.
 For instance, if it's a mattress topper and not a full mattress, try washing it on a gentle cycle with mild soap but avoid the wash cycle and push the mattress down by hand, then skip to the drain/rinse and spin cycles.